squell/fastavr/README.md

 Building
 ========

+To build this project, you will need to have support for developing 32-bit programs installed.
+E.g. by installing libc6-dev-i386 on Debian.

-This is likely to work:
+Once you have that, this is likely to work:
 ```
 make
 ```